oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 href="#this-should-have-its-own-refinement-rule-section-to-explain-how-conflicts-are-resolved-if-at-all.-for-example-if-there-is-range-0..10-and-greated_than-15-what-happensvalidation-clause-definition">validation
 clauses</a>\</td>
 <td>The optional validation clause that must evaluate to True for the

->  data-author="Chris Lauwers"
+<span class="comment-start" id="923" data-author="Chris Lauwers"
-> data-date="2021-01-26T03:17:00Z"
->
-> Edit suggested by Mike Rehder: The
-> optional list of constraint clauses for the map or list as a whole (not
-> to its key or entry schema).
+data-date="2021-01-26T03:17:00Z">Edit suggested by Mike Rehder: The optional list of constraint clauses for the map or list as a whole (not to its key or entry schema).</span>property<span class="comment-end" id="923"></span>.</td>

-property<span class="comment-end"
-id="923"></span>.</td>
 </tr>
 <tr class="even">